A—221 Who Is Included

 A sibling is a brother or sister of an eligible child, including legally adopted and half-brothers and sisters.
 Siblings must be certified together if they meet all TANF requirements.
 If an unborn child will be a required member of the certified group, a special review is set for the first day of the month after the expected delivery month.

-Example: The household consists of a grandparent, two grandchildren and a half-sibling to the grandchildren.
+Example: The household includes a grandparent, two grandchildren and a half-sibling to the grandchildren.
 The two grandchildren can be certified for TANF and Medicaid because they meet the required degree of relationship to the caretaker.
 The half-sibling does not meet the required degree of relationship to the caretaker and cannot be certified for TANF.
 The half-sibling can be certified as an independent child on a separate Medicaid EDG.

-Exception: See No. 6, Minor Parent, below.
+Exception: Review No. 6, Minor Parent, below.

 4. Caretaker